tgolsson/pants-repros/lockfile-mac-local-version/README.md

 ]
 ```

-At the same time, we want to be able to select GPU and CPU variants, which are working as expected:
+At the same time, we want to be able to select GPU and CPU variants, which are working as expected (and we're fine with them not working on Mac).

 ``` shellsession
 $ cat locks/gpu.lock | grep -v "^\s*//" | jq '.locked_resolves[0].locked_requirements[0] | select(.project_name == "torch") | .artifacts'